-Teachers are in a unique position to identify and help children who may be being abused.
-Although all schools are required to have a named designated teacher with responsibility for co-ordinating child protection, this should not diminish the role all teachers have in protecting children.
+Teachers are in a unique position to identify and help children who may be being abused, neglected of exploited.
+Although all schools are required to have a named designated teacher with responsibility for coordinating child protection, this should not diminish the role all teachers have in protecting children.
 Child abuse usually comes to the attention of teachers in one of four ways: